Stock products are delivered within a few days. Other products are made to order. Please check individual products for specific delivery information.

 What about shed security?

-Summer Garden Sheds is a leading UK retailer of garden sheds including Malvern Sheds and other top brands.
-Established in 1981, Summer Garden Sheds operates a retail display site in Norwich, Norfolk.
+Summer Garden Sheds is a leading UK retailer of garden sheds including Malvern Sheds and other top brands, established in Norwich, Norfolk since 1981.